Local page

 These patterns are normal for growing teams, but over time they create unnecessary friction.

-Clear operational systems help remove that friction so teams can focus on the work that actually matters.
+Clear operational systems remove that friction so teams can focus on the work that actually matters.

 If your team feels busy but work still gets stuck in the middle, a short conversation can often clarify where operational friction is coming from.